Composite Quantile Factor Model: Empirical application

 \Cref{tab:forecast_rmse} reports the forecast root-MSE (RMSE) for the three most common macroeconomic variables, real gross domestic product (\texttt{GDPC1}), civilian unemployment rate (\texttt{UNRATE}), and consumer price index for all urban consumers (\texttt{CPIAUCSL}) in the FRED-QD data set.
-CQFM gives good results, but its performance is less satisfactory for the unemployment rate data and CPI data.
-However, inspecting the result for the GDP deflator (\texttt{GDPCTPI}) -- another common measure for inflation, CQFM again gives a good result.
-It is clear that no method dominates the others.
+CQFM gives good results, but its performance is not the best for the CPI data.
 It's also somewhat surprising that the AR(4) model can sometimes do better than factor-augmented methods.
+In the last row, we compute the average of RMSE over the $246$ macroeconomic variables for each of the $5$ models, and CQFM gives the smallest average RMSE.
 Notice that the results for the $4$ factor-based models are obtained by simply choosing $6$ factors without any additional tuning of the model. \cite{mccrackenandng2020FREDQD} consider $7$ factors, and, for the regression in \cref{eq:diffusion_indexes_forecast}, they try $2^7-1 = 127$ different combinations of the $7$ factors.
 Similar approach can also be used here to possibly improve the performance of the factor-based models.
-In addition, many other aspects of diffusion indexes modeling can be tuned to yield a favorable model, which includes, but not limited to, the number lags of the factors (we consider only $1$ in our regression), the forecast horizon (3-month, 6-month, one-year, \textit{etc}.), the inclusion of lag variables in the $Y$ matrix in \cref{eq: factor model matrix form} in factor analysis, the use of balanced panel data vs. unbalance panel data with EM-algorithm-generated data, the types of data transformation used, whether to split the data before and after a recession, among others.
-In the case of CQFM, we can also tune the parameter $K$ to further improve its performance. \Cref{tab:forecast_rmse} is a simple demonstration of the use of CQFM-based factors.
+In addition, many other aspects of diffusion index modeling can be tuned to yield a favorable model, which includes, but not limited to, the number lags of the factors (we consider only $1$ in our regression), the forecast horizon (3-month, 6-month, one-year, \textit{etc}.), the inclusion of lag variables in the $Y$ matrix in \cref{eq: factor model matrix form} in factor analysis, the use of balanced panel data vs. unbalance panel data with EM-algorithm-generated data, the types of data transformation used, whether to split the data before and after a recession, among others.
+In the case of CQFM, we can also tune the parameter $K$ to possibly improve its performance. \Cref{tab:forecast_rmse} is a simple demonstration of the use of CQFM-based factors.
 A more comprehensive study is needed to further study the properties of different factor-based models.